ev3dev-lang-java/ev3dev-lang-java/README.md

 # ev3dev-lang-java

+*EV3Dev-lang-Java* is a project designed to offer an API to use the [lego port interface](http://www.ev3dev.org/docs/drivers/lego-port-class/) in the [LeJOS way](http://www.lejos.org/).

 ## Goals

-*EV3Dev-lang-Java* is a project designed to offer an API to use the [lego port interface](http://www.ev3dev.org/docs/drivers/lego-port-class/) in the [LeJOS way](http://www.lejos.org/).
+* Provide a modular set of Java libraries to run on EV3Dev
+* Reuse LeJOS development on EV3Dev

 ## Motivation